 At the beginning of a bright new year, I found myself looking forward to the opportunities, which lay ahead, and to the challenges through which I would continue to learn on my way towards reaching them.
 2008, was a year in which the unexpected became an accepted part of every day.
 It was another year free of toxins… a life to be lived and not just survived.

-January 3rd 2008 was the second anniversary of the first time I took Serrapeptase, or the first day of my third year of adventure.
-This was a day, which, just a few short years ago, I could not reasonably have expected to see.
-My Serrapeptase Adventure has shown me repeatedly, the thrill life can be when predictions are proved wrong, and the unexpected becomes an accepted part of every day.
+January 3, 2008, was the second anniversary of the first time I took Serrapeptase or the first day of my third year of adventure.
+This was a day, which, just a few short years ago, I could not have expected to see.
+My Serrapeptase Adventure has shown me repeatedly, how thrilling life can be when predictions are proved wrong, and the unexpected becomes an accepted part of every day.

 In a recent interview, I was asked how it felt to look back at the time when I was so ill, in the context of my continually improving health and all that I know now.
 My reply was:

 I feel like two different people… I can now talk about that person who was ill from the point of view of the person who is positively not ill.